tttppp/ragl/rules.md

 4.1.1 Games are by default to be played on the latest game release at the moment of season start.
 In case a new release is shipped during an ongoing season, an explicit official notice is sent to all players regarding the versioning.

-4.1.2 The player placed higher in the current group standings is to pick the map for the first game.
-The opponent is allowed to ban up to one map from the map pick.
-The roles are reversed for the second game.
+4.1.2 The first player listed in the match schedule is to pick the map for the first game.
+The map pick process should take the following order:

+* Second player bans a map;
+* First player picks a different map;
+* First game is played;
+* First player bans a map;
+* Second player picks a map excluding the two banned maps and the map used for the first game;
+* Second game is played.

 Players are free to make exceptions from this rule at the discretion of both parties.

 4.1.2.1 If a player wants to ban a map from his opponent's pick he should do that before the pick.